Effect of Off-diagonal NSI Parameters on Entanglement Measurements in Neutrino Oscillations: Results

 To understand the influence of the $\epsilon_{e\mu}$ parameter on the Entanglement of Formation (EOF), we refer to the leftmost panel of the upper row in Fig. \ref{fig2}.
-Around the DUNE flux oscillation peak, approximately at 2.5 GeV, a clear deviation of the blue curve from the standard oscillation curve (red) is observed.
+A clear deviation of the blue curve from the standard oscillation curve (red) is observed near the DUNE flux oscillation peak approximately at 2.5 GeV, corresponding to an approximately 28\% deviation from the SO scenario for $\delta_{CP}= 212^{\circ}$.
 When both the real and imaginary components of $\epsilon_{e\mu}$ are included, the EOF value decreases at this oscillation peak.
 In contrast, if only the real part of $\epsilon_{e\mu}$ is considered, there is a slight enhancement in the EOF amplitude at the same energy compared to the standard case.
 This behavior continues consistently up to around 5 GeV, beyond which all three curves converge and exhibit negligible differences.
 In the lower row of the leftmost panel, with $\delta_{CP} = 0^{\circ}$, the EOF displays a different trend.
-Here, the green curve diverges significantly from both the red and blue curves, particularly beyond 4 GeV, where the difference between the green and red curves becomes more pronounced.
+Here, the green curve diverges significantly from both the red and blue curves, particularly beyond 4 GeV, where the difference between the green and red curves becomes more pronounced, reaching approximately 18\%.
+A similar qualitative behavior is observed for Concurrence.
+For $\delta_{CP} = 212^{\circ}$, the red curve deviates from the blue curve by approximately 38\% at $E \approx$ 2.5 GeV.
+In contrast, for $\delta_{CP} = 0^{\circ}$, the green curve deviates from the red curve by about 6\% at energies above 4 GeV.
+For Negativity, in the upper-left panel, the blue curve can be clearly distinguished from the red curve at $E$ approx 2.5 GeV, with a deviation of approximately 16\%.
+However, for $\delta_{CP} = 0^{\circ}$, at energies above 4 GeV, all three curves (red, blue, and green) become clearly distinguishable, with the blue curve deviating from the red by about 9\% and the green curve by approximately 31\%.

 To explain the nature of both the panels, we need to see the numerical expression.
-The expression of EOF in terms of oscillation probabilities are given in Eq. \ref{EOF}.
+The expression of EOF in terms of oscillation probabilities is given in Eq. \ref{EOF}.
 In this study, we mainly focus on the accelerator-based long-baseline experiment DUNE.
 For the DUNE experimental setup, the experiment is sensitive to measure the appearance and disappearance probabilities of muon electron neutrinos.
 Thus, we need to express Eq. \ref{EOF} in terms of $P_{\mu e}$ and $P_{\mu \mu}$.
-The modified form of the equation \ref{EOF} (considering $\nu_{\mu}$ as initial neutrino flavor) in terms of $P_{\mu e}$ and $P_{\mu \mu}$ is given by:
+The modified form of the Eq. \ref{EOF} (considering $\nu_{\mu}$ as initial neutrino flavor) in terms of $P_{\mu e}$ and $P_{\mu \mu}$ is given by: